 Stray stop: Queenstown

 If you are planning a snow-focused trip to NZ the best time to travel is between July and September.
+That said, some of the ski resorts open as early as June and stay open well into October!
 If you have plenty of time on your hands (or one of those handy year-long working holiday visas) start your travels in the North over summer and migrate to the South Island for the winter season.
 Remember that Stray passes are valid for up to 12 months, so we’ve got you covered no matter what time of year you travel!